makeabilitylab/physcomp/arduino/debouncing.md

 ### Software solution

-So, how do we solve this in software?
+So, how do we solve debouncing in software?
 The key is to first detect a switch state change (`state1`), then wait for a set amount of time (a "debouncing window"), then check the switch state again (`state2`).
 If the initial state and the post-debouncing window state match (*i.e.,* `state1 == state2`), then we can confidently conclude that the switch has transitioned from one steady state to another.
 See graph below.

 ![](assets/images/DebounceSwitchGraph_DebouncingWindow.png)
 **Figure.** Both graphs are showing the same open-to-close switch state change but with different annotations.
 The graph on the left highlights the first steady state (`LOW`), the transition and bouncing contact state, and the second steady state (`HIGH`).
 The graph on the right shows a depiction of our "debouncing window", which is key to the software solution.
 Image made in PowerPoint.